Economic Development Policies

-Under the Economic Development Incentive Policy, the town can offer tax grants, reimbursements and other non-financial incentives when businesses meet predetermined performance standards, such as hiring a certain number of employees or investing a certain amount of money.
+Under the Economic Development Incentive Policy, available at the bottom of this page section, the town can offer tax grants, reimbursements and other non-financial incentives when businesses meet predetermined performance standards, such as hiring a certain number of employees or investing a certain amount of money.
 A tax grant can reduce the local property tax rate of a business by up to 75 percent of the taxable value of improvements for up to five years.
 Non-financial incentives can include delaying annexation up to three years and expediting the town’s review and approval process.

 Tax grants are intended to: